IMPORTANT UPDATE: November 1, 2022

 There is no easier way to break up breakfast mealtime boredom (or to entertain) than with a simple but super impressive Breakfast Charcuterie Platter.
 Add all your favorites for a casual feast that doesn’t involve hours spent in the kitchen!

-I love serving boards of all kinds because it means hungry eaters can build their plates themselves, and I have to admit there’s a lot less hassle for me when it’s self-serve.
+We love serving boards of all kinds and especially pancake boards, because it means hungry eaters can build their plates themselves, and we have to admit there’s a lot less hassle for us when it’s self-serve.
 And you’ve got to love that “Willy Wonka” first-sight split-second few moments of “Oooohhh!
 And, Ahhh!” when everyone sees the food piled onto the board before they move in to devour and gobble everything up!

 Cheeseboards, charcuterie, dessert bars?
 Yup, always the same response.

 This gluten-free pancake board is no different.
 It’s impressive, easy, and a perfect option for feeding the masses, or just a few, to make things memorable for breakfast or Sunday brunch.
 It’s also highly versatile, so how much you make and making it your way is entirely doable and scalable with whatever you have on hand!